Rebraws/Rebraws.github.io/_posts/2022-02-26-CppDetectMemberVariables.md

 ```

 The has_member_variable template class contains a boolean attribute defaulted
-to false, so if we test this template class we will notice that
+to false, so if we test this template class as it is we will notice that
 has_member_variable::value is always false

 In order to detect if a variable exists we need to do a template specialization